amira-salama1/SQL_Projects-And-Visualizations/Project_Parch_Posey/Project_Parch_posey.md

-This is the Dataset from Udacity SQL for Data Analysis course called Parch and posey, it's a fictional dataset about a company that sells paper
+This is the Dataset from Udacity SQL for Data Analysis course about a company called Parch and posey, it's a fictional dataset about the company which originally sells paper

 In the Parch & Posey database there are five tables (essentially 5 spreadsheets):